5 Smart Apartment Home Solutions for Busy Residents

 - New online tools have emerged to easily view and manage rent payments, as well as track non-payment issues with specific residents

-As the property management industry continues to navigate the effects of the pandemic, software tools that enable operational efficiency for administrative tasks are worth consideration for properties that have yet to invest.
+As the property management industry continues to navigate the effects of the pandemic, software tools that enable operational efficiency for administrative tasks are worth consideration for properties that haven’t made an investment yet.
 These innovations can have a major effect on the ability of both the property owner and the resident to efficiently manage and navigate the leasing process, initial deposit, and rent payments throughout the leasing term.

 Consumer needs and purchasing habits are being rapidly reshaped by new fears and social distance practices.
 At the beginning of the year, e-commerce market penetration was just over 15%.
 After the pandemic picked up steam in the United States, e-commerce penetration jumped to nearly 35% – ten years’ growth in just three months3.
 As more consumers continue to opt online for both essential and non-essential goods, couriers and multifamily properties alike are being forced to adapt to meet these new consumer needs.